Chromium: Other oxidation states

+Chromium(II) compounds are uncommon, in part because they readily oxidize to chromium(III) derivatives in air.
+Water-stable chromium(II) chloride CrCl2 can be made by reducing chromium(III) chloride with zinc.
+The resulting bright blue solution created from dissolving chromium(II) chloride is stable at neutral pH.
+Some other notable chromium(II) compounds include chromium(II) oxide CrO, and chromium(II) sulfate CrSO4.
+Many chromium(II) carboxylates are known.
+The red chromium(II) acetate (Cr2(CH3COO)4) is somewhat famous.
+It features a Cr-Cr quadruple bond.

 Compounds of chromium(V) are rather rare; the oxidation state +5 is only realized in few compounds but are intermediates in many reactions involving oxidations by chromate.
-The only binary compound is the volatile chromium(V) fluoride (CrF_{5}).
+The only binary compound is the volatile chromium(V) fluoride (CrF5).
 This red solid has a melting point of 30 °C and a boiling point of 117 °C. It can be prepared by treating chromium metal with fluorine at 400 °C and 200 bar pressure.
 The peroxochromate(V) is another example of the +5 oxidation state.
-Potassium peroxochromate (K_{3}[Cr(O_{2})_{4}]) is made by reacting potassium chromate with hydrogen peroxide at low temperatures.
+Potassium peroxochromate (K3Cr(O2)4) is made by reacting potassium chromate with hydrogen peroxide at low temperatures.
 This red brown compound is stable at room temperature but decomposes spontaneously at 150–170 °C.

 Compounds of chromium(IV) are slightly more common than those of chromium(V).
-The tetrahalides, CrF_{4}, CrCl_{4}, and CrBr_{4}, can be produced by treating the trihalides (CrX_{3}) with the corresponding halogen at elevated temperatures.
+The tetrahalides, link=chromium(IV) fluoride|CrF4, link=chromium(IV) chloride|CrCl4, and CrBr4, can be produced by treating the trihalides (CrX3) with the corresponding halogen at elevated temperatures.
 Such compounds are susceptible to disproportionation reactions and are not stable in water.
 Organic compounds containing Cr(IV) state such as chromium tetra t-butoxide are also known.